Toward Better Temporal Structures for Geopolitical Events Forecasting: Conclusion

 \section{Conclusion}

 In this work, we presented HTKGH, an extension of HTKG that is designed to efficiently and accurately express complex facts involving many primary entities.
 Then, using the HTKGH's formalization, we introduced the \texttt{htkgh-polecast} dataset, built on top of the POLECAT event database.
-Moreover, we conducted a thorough investigation into using state-of-the-art LLMs on a relation prediction task defined on \texttt{htkgh-polecast}.
-Our results showcased the out-of-the-box flexibility of LLMs to adapt to reasoning over complex higher-order facts, paving the way for future applications on even more complex structures and underlying data.
+Moreover, we conducted a thorough investigation into using state-of-the-art LLMs on relation prediction and link prediction tasks defined on \texttt{htkgh-polecast}.
+Our results showcased 1) the out-of-the-box flexibility of LLMs to adapt to reasoning over complex higher-order facts and 2) the significant performance and inference time advantage HTKGH provides compared to existing structures, paving the way for future applications on even more complex structures and underlying data.